brownvc/lightfieldsuperpixels/README.md

 ## Errata

-- In Figure 8 of the paper, the central row of the EPFL light fields show view(4, 4), rather than view(5, 5)
+- In Figure 8 of the main paper, the central row of the EPFL light fields show view(4, 4), rather than view(5, 5).
-- The manner in which labels are propagated has been updated.
-Before we were beginning at the top-most view in the central column, and moving down.
-Now we move out from the central view in a spiral.
-This leads to a slight improvement over the results reported in the paper.
+- The manner in which labels are propagated has been updated in this codebase.
+Before, we began at the top-most view in the central column and moved down.
+In this code, we move out from the central view in a spiral.
+This leads to a slight improvement over the results reported in the ICCV published paper.
+The paper linked from this repository includes the new results which match the code repository.
+- The supplemental material linked from this repository has additional analysis of hyperparameter variation for all techniques across our analysis metrics.